Eunsong/SpinDynamicsSimulator/README.md

     out.cnf

-The system information file, *out.info*, contains the simulation parameters and lattice sites that have been used in the simulation.
+The system information file, *out.info*, contains the simulation parameters and lattice sites that are used in the simulation.
 The trajectory file, *out.trj*, contains simply spin configurations recorded at specified intervals.
 The configuration file, *out.cnf*, is a final configuration(spin deviations for linear simulation), but is not much of use for a linear simulation.
 So we can simply delete it.

 Before computing spin-wave spectrum, let's check out what inputs are needed and how to feed them to the code by displaying usage instruction :